grahamjpark/CodeLouisville-Python-Mon/week1/README.md

 [Visual Studio Code on Windows](https://code.visualstudio.com/docs/setup/windows)

-Before we get any further, let’s decide where we want to keep your code for Code Louisville.
-I personally like having a folder called Code that keeps all my projects in one place.

-Once you decide, create a new folder in that place called `test_setup`.
+Now create a new folder where you want your projects called `test_setup`.
 Next navigate to within that folder in command prompt (windows) or terminal (mac) and run the command to create a virtual environment:

 ```
     python3 -m venv my-first-venv